KetiBochorishvili/Portfolio/_posts/2021-09-04-glowing-bars-scatter.md

 ![](/images/projects/glowing-bar-scatter/preview.gif)

-I've visualized Tech Survey 2020 responses through time.
+I've visualized exchange rates as cost of base currency over time.

-On the x axis I've used adjusted logarithmic scale in order to improve visibility.
+Initially base currency is USD that can be replaced with GEL or TRY and update the visualization.

 <div class="gallery-box">
   <div class="gallery">